Beaufort County Greenspace Program

 December 12, 2025

-A conservation easement is commonly used to protect land while allowing the owner to continue owning and utilizing their land.
-It is a permanent agreement between the property owner and the easement holder, typically an accredited land trust, about what is and is not allowed to occur on the property.
-They are typically used for large tracts of land.
+A conservation easement is commonly used to protect private land while allowing the owner to continue owning and utilizing their land.
+It is a permanent agreement between the property owner and the easement holder about what is allowed to occur on the property.
+Once the easement terms are negotiated, the property owner receives compensation for the value of the forfeited development rights.

-To have an easement placed on a property, an accredited land trust must hold the easement and conduct, at minimum, an annual survey of the property to ensure the easement terms are not violated.
-Once the easement terms are determined, the property owner receives compensation for the value of the forfeited development rights.
+To have a conservation easement placed on property, a qualified land trust must hold the easement and conduct inspections of the property to ensure the easement terms are not violated.